mvanveen/canvasflood/README.md

 - UDP packet protocol to get value of framebuffer color at a given x, y
 - filters?
 - accept more than one pixel at a time maybe?

+## Thanks

+Many thanks to @blueskymonster and @peterkhayes for their contributions at DadaConf to the MVP of this project, [divflood](http://github.com/peterkhayes/divflood).
+I am also indebted to @kaey's [framebuffer](https://github.com/kaey/framebuffer) library, which saved me tons of time with low-level framebuffer device hacking.
+I hope to send commits back everyone's way!  :cake: :sparkles:

+## Contributions

+Contributions are totally welcome, but be aware that the overall design of this project is still in heavy flux.